DevAgnihotri/MCA_Notes/Sem_3/SE/Unit_2.md

 ## SRS Document & IEEE Standards for SRS

 - **Software Requirements Specification (SRS):**
+  - SRS is a document that completely describeswhat the proposed s/w should do without describing how the software will do it.
   - An SRS is a detailed document that lists all the requirements for a software system.
 It helps developers know what to build and users know what to expect.
   - A good SRS is clear, complete, and easy to understand.
 It includes sections like Introduction, Overall Description, Specific Requirements, and Appendices.
 - **IEEE Standards for SRS:**